leozhvng23/Breast_Cancer_Detection_CNN/README.md

 # Detecting Cancer Metastases on Gigapixel Pathology Images
-The goal of theis project is to build a thoughtful, end-to-end prototype that detects breast cancer tumor from gigapixel pathology images - not to match the accuracy from the [paper](https://arxiv.org/abs/1703.02442), and not necessarily to use all the available data.
+The goal of this project is to build a thoughtful, end-to-end prototype that detects breast cancer tumor from gigapixel pathology images - not to match the accuracy from the [paper](https://arxiv.org/abs/1703.02442), and not necessarily to use all the available data.

 Considerations for the project:
 - Use multiple zoom levels